cubing/cubingcontests.com/README.md

 ### Environment

-Environment variables are specified in `.env` in the root directory and are automatically sourced by Docker.
+Environment variables are specified in `.env` in the root of the project, and are automatically sourced by Docker.
 Simply copy the `.env.example` file, rename it to `.env` (which is not tracked by git in this repo), and change the values of the variables.
 This works the same way in production and in development.

 In development the `server/.env.dev` file is used for environment variables; it is automatically read by Nest JS.
-The `npm run fulldev` commands copy `.env` to `server/.env.dev` automatically.
+The `start-dev.sh` script copies `.env` to `server/.env.dev` automatically and changes the value of `NODE_ENV` to `development`.
 In production this file is ignored, and the container's environment variables (coming from the `.env` file) are used instead.

 Frontend environment variables are specified in the `client/.env.local` file.
 This file is automatically read by Next JS.
 See that file for more details.
 The values are taken from the frontend container's environment variables.
 These must be set during the container's build process when deploying, because that is when Next JS sets the variables in `.env.local`.